cajuria/AIML-practical-applications-5.1/README.md

 When not in a rush drivers area almost evenly divided between restaurant and take out.

 ## Final Note:
 The problem presented was too broad to the point that I had a hard time getting started and figuring out which route to go.
 Additionally never having used GitHub my account was blocked for a couple of weeks.
-Overall the Github use is an area that still requires much more exploring.
+Overall using Github is an area that still requires much more exploring for me.
+From navigating to understanding how to use it professionally.